World Lecture Competition

 The competition is an extension of the UK Young Persons' Lecture Competition, and is organised by the Younger Members' Committee.
 The winner of the UK national Young Persons' Lecture Competition represents the UK at the World Final, which each year is held in a different location around the globe.

 The 2017 Young Persons' World Lecture Competition will be held in Perth, Australia in October.

 2016 competition finalists

-The following are winners of the Young Persons' Lecture Competition final in their respective countries and will take part in the Young Persons' World Lecture Competition in Brazil in October 2016.
+The following were winners of the Young Persons' Lecture Competition final in their respective countries and took part in the Young Persons' World Lecture Competition in Brazil in October 2016.